Published on August 15, 2016

 By Thomas Van Hare

-During the Battle of Britain, in nearly every RAF operations hut, you would find a small poster on the wall entitled, “Ten of My Rules for Air Fighting”.
+During the Battle of Britain, in nearly every RAF operations hut, you could find a small poster on the wall entitled, “Ten of My Rules for Air Fighting”.
 Written by the RAF ace, Adolph Gysbert Malan DSO & Bar DFC (aka “Sailor” Malan), these rules of aerial combat saved many lives and provided the basis for the tactical mindset of the RAF fighter arm.
 Like the Dicta Boelcke from the early days of World War I, Sailor Malan’s rules are at the very foundation of a fighter pilot’s training.
 Most of the rules apply even today, more than 75 years after they were written.

 The Ten Rules